How To Choose a Dishwasher

 In our dishwasher reviews, load flexibility refers to the ease of use and flexibility of each model.
-The number of place settings is a key consideration, as it essentially determines how frequently you run your dishwasher and, if you have a large family, a small place setting capacity may not provide enough space to load a full quota of dinnerware and kitchenware after a single meal.
-Some full-sized dishwashers hold up to 16 place settings, whereas slimline dishwashers, tabletop or apartment-sized dishwashers can hold as few as four.
-The majority of dishwashers in our review have two racks, but some have a third rack, primarily for silverware and cutlery, freeing up more space on other racks to help you to make the most of the available interior space.
+The number of place settings is a key consideration, as it essentially determines how frequently you run your dishwasher, and if you have a large family, a small place setting capacity may not provide enough space to load dinnerware and kitchenware after a single meal.
+Some full-sized dishwashers hold up to 16 place settings, whereas slim, tabletop or apartment-sized dishwashers can hold as few as four.
+The majority of dishwashers in our review have two racks, but some have a third rack, primarily for silverware and cutlery, freeing up more space on other racks to help you make the most of the available interior space.
 Adjustable racks and folding tines make the dishwasher much more flexible and versatile, as you can essentially alter the position of the racks and tines to accommodate large, bulky or odd-shaped items.

 Sound Level & Design